-At the scale used for MiniScale it is impractical to show Welsh names with dual spellings (English and Welsh).
-However, the FreeHand file contains an extra layer of Welsh names that can be used to replace the English ones.
+At the scale used for MiniScale it is impractical to show all the Welsh names with dual spellings (English and Welsh).
+However, the Illustrator file contains an extra layer of Welsh names that can be used to replace the English ones.
 This requires manual intervention, since the Welsh names are in the same position as the English names.